caltechlibrary/dataset/dataset-v2-next.md

 The metadata of a collection can be described by two JSON document.
 Operational metadata (e.g. type of collection storage) is held in a document named "collection.json".
 General metadata about a collection's purpose is held in a document named "codemeta.json".
 The "codemeta.json" document should reflect the codemeta's project for describing software and data.
 This has been adopted in the data science community.

 Looking at storage options.
 While a pairtree is well suited for integration into the text processing environment of Unix it is not performant when dealing with large numbers of objects and concurrent access.
 To meet the needs of scaling out a collection other options can easily be explored.
 First SQL databases often support JSON columns.
-This includes two commonly used in Caltech Library, i.e. MySQL 8 and SQLite 3.
+This includes two commonly used in Caltech Library, i.e. SQLite 3.
 If a dataset collection is to be accessed via a web service then using a SQL store gives us an implementation that solves concurrent access and updates to JSON metadata.
 This is desirable.

 Dataset has supported a form of versioning attachments for some time.
 It's has not supported versioning of JSON objects, that is desirable.
 Likewise the JSON support for attachments has been achieved by explicitly passing [semver](https://semver.org/) strings when attaching a document.
 This is not ideal.
 The versioning process should be automatic.
 Retaining a semver raises a question, what is the increment value to change?
 Should you increment by major version, minor version or patch level?
 There is no "right" answer for the likely use cases for dataset.
 The incremented level could be set collection wide, e.g. "my_collection.ds" might increment patch level with each update, "your_collection.ds" might increment the major level.
 That needs to be explored through using the tool.
 Versioning should be across the collection meaning both the JSON documents and attachments should be versioning consistently or not versioned at all.